Mashamole/Cool_Projects/README.md

 # Cool_Projects
 List of Projects I thought of and planning on Implementing

-1. Make Halo theme when startup windows
+1. Make Halo theme when startup windows (Completed)

-2. insert into startup task (check)
+2. Create a way to detect phones location based off of Bluetooth enablement

 3. Use Pyautogui to move mouse to keep laptop from locking out
 	- Make mouse click on screen or move (x, y) coordinate (Check)